GreyPreacher/GreyPreacher/README.md

 ### Hi there 👋

 -I am Xiaoting "Alvin" Zhang.
--I am an undergraduate in the School of Information Management @ Nanjing University(NJU).
+-I am a master student in Faculty of Science @ National University of Singapore(NUS).
--You can reach me by email: zhangxaioting320@gmail.com.
+-You can reach me by email: zhangxaioting320@gmail.com | xiaoting.z@u.nus.edu.
 -My web page is https://greypreacher.github.io/

 <!--